Facebook reveals plan to let you control augmented reality with your thoughts

 Facebook is going after your wrist because that’s where people are used to donning wearables.
 People have used Fitbits for over a decade and Apple Watches for half as long.
 Your wrist is also close to your hands, which people typically use to control devices.

 “It’s located right next to the primary instruments you use to interact with the world — your hands.
 This proximity would allow us to bring the rich control capabilities of your hands into AR, enabling intuitive, powerful and satisfying interaction,” Facebook says.
-EMG

 The Mark Zuckerberg-led company insists that data privacy is a top concern, as it should be with a device that takes personalization to a whole new level.
 Facebook notes that information would be stored locally on the device rather than sent into a cloud.
 The only information meant to be collected is the intent for you to move your hand, Facebook says.